Landmine clearing near Jordan River baptism site begins before Easter

-QASR AL-YAHUD, West Bank, March 29 (Reuters) - On the western bank of the River Jordan, not far from the spot where Christians believe Jesus was baptised, experts have begun clearing thousands of mines from the ruins of eight churches and surrounding land deserted more than 50 years ago.
-Once the anti-tank mines and other explosives are removed, the compounds containing a Roman Catholic church and seven Eastern Orthodox churches abandoned after the 1967 Middle East war can be re-opened, said HALO Trust, a Scottish-based charity organising the endeavour.
+Once the anti-tank mines and other explosives are removed, the compounds containing a Roman Catholic church and seven Eastern Orthodox churches abandoned after the 1967 Middle East war can be re-opened, said HALO Trust, a Scottish-based charity organizing the endeavor together with Israel.

-The mined area, in the Israeli-occupied West Bank, is about a kilometre (half-mile) from Qasr al-Yahud, the baptism site which HALO said was visited by around 570,000 Christian pilgrims last year.

-A team of Israeli, Palestinian and Georgian experts, using hand-held mine detectors and armoured mechanical diggers, began clearing the church compounds and the surrounding desert shrubland shortly before the Christian Holy Week that precedes Easter.

 Rusting barbed wire fences, with signs warning “Danger Mines!” in Hebrew, English and Arabic, run along a dusty road leading to the 100-hectare (27 acre) area.
 HALO says the land contains around 2,600 mines and an unknown number of other unexploded ordnance.